-Noud Schel, medical doctors for KLM Health Services, blog regularly about travel and health issues for KLM blog.
+Noud Schel, medical doctor of KLM Health Services, blogs regularly about travel and health issues

 Our reasons for travelling are diverse – business, visiting friends and relatives, attending a wedding, or maybe just a holiday you’ve been looking forward to for so long.
 Everything is arranged for your upcoming trip and flight.
 Then, just a few days before departure you discover you’re pregnant!
 Will flying be dangerous, whether for yourself or the unborn child?
 Are there health risks associated?
 Read more about pregnancy and travelling.

 The countdown to the Olympic Games has begun.
 Very soon, thousands of athletes will start travelling to Rio de Janeiro in the hope of giving a record performance to the cheers of tens of thousands of fans.
 Are you planning to go to Rio?
 If so, please read these tips.
 Many illnesses are easy to prevent if you get the right vaccinations or take the necessary precautions.
 Are you travelling to Brazil?
 Ten health tips.